 Personal Property Coverage – If personal belongings are stolen from your vehicle or damaged in an accident, this option will cover the expenses.

 Collectible Car Coverage – Safeco in one of the couple insurers that offer classic car insurance.
-Their biggest upside is that they offer the outstanding protection for a vintage vehicle that’s used regularly.
+Their biggest upside is that they offer the outstanding protection for a vintage vehicle that’s in regular use.

 Safeco Customer Service

 In the J.D.
-Power rankings, Safeco holds 3 stars out of 5 in claims satisfaction and 4 out of 5 stars in insurance shopping study.
+Power rankings, Safeco holds 3 stars of 5 in claims satisfaction and 4 of 5 stars in insurance shopping study.
 Their regional customer service scores are average or below average according to our analysis and the results of additional Safeco insurance reviews.

 On the other hand, Safeco insurance customer service is at 0.54 with the NAIC complaint ratio, which is far below the industry average (the lower is better) and an excellent score for a company of its size.